 These marketplaces also require a certain level of technical expertise to search for, purchase, and transfer data to your organization’s systems.
 In most cases, businesses need to hire professionals to set up API integrations and clean and standardize the data for use.
 Data exchanges make it easy to find data, but still don’t make the process of acquiring data as fast, easy, or customizable as it could be.

-Buy from a data commerce platform
+Buy from a data collaboration platform

-With a data commerce platform, you get exactly what you need, and nothing you don’t.
+With a data collaboration platform, you get exactly what you need, and nothing you don’t.
 Instead of buying a massive package of data, you can pick and choose the exact data points you want.
 If one supplier doesn’t have everything you need, you can buy from another supplier too, all at once and without worrying about duplicate data.

-Once you purchase your data, a data commerce platform will automatically clean and standardize it, so you can start using it immediately.
+Once you purchase your data, a data collaboration platform will automatically clean and standardize it, so you can start using it immediately.
 In a sense, the external data you purchase is automatically translated so that your internal systems can understand, process, and store it easily.

-Narrative’s data commerce platform provides an easy way to buy data, with advanced filtering options, customization tools, and subscription options.
+Narrative’s data collaboration platform provides an easy way to buy data, with advanced filtering options, customization tools, and subscription options.
 You can find the exact data you need from dozens of providers and have it delivered in your preferred format within hours.

 These tools also help you automate data discovery, streamline cleaning and formatting tasks, and eliminate duplicate data.
 Since the most frustrating parts of data acquisition are automated on the backend, Narrative’s platform makes buying data as easy as ordering groceries online.
 The user-friendly interface requires no technical expertise to purchase data with just a few clicks.